Micahwegeleben/project-about-projects/README.md

             3.
 * You are only garunteed 1 match.
 * Maybe make the cards appear on top and bottom instead of left and right, that way an easier control scheme can be used.
 (123, 890)
+* % Chance that there is no match, and the player has to call it out?
+Low chance